The Navigation SDK for iOS is only available upon request. Contact us to get started.

 timeStampBasedEngine.updateLocationsFromTTPFile(path: "<TTP_FILE_PATH>")delayBasedEngine.updateCoordinatesFromGPXFile(path: "<GPX_FILE_PATH>")

-When updating the coordinates it is possible to define if the location engine should use interpolation or not.
+When updating the coordinates it is possible to define if the location provider should use interpolation or not.
 When updating coordinates with a gpx file or ttp file, the default is false.
 When updating coordinates with an array of coordinates the default is true.
 To override the default setting, use:

 1timeStampBasedEngine.updateLocationsFromTTPFile(path: "<PATH>", interpolate: true)2delayBasedEngine.updateCoordinatesFromGPXFile(path: "<PATH>", interpolate: true)3engineUpdatedWithCoordinates.updateCoordinates(coordinates, interpolate: false)